Philippines summons China envoy over water cannon attack in South China Sea

 Tensions have escalated over the Scarborough Shoal recently as the Philippines takes a more assertive approach in disputed areas while strengthening alliances with the United States and Japan.

-A prime fishing patch used by several countries and close to major shipping lanes, the shoal falls inside the Philippine exclusive economic zone and is claimed by China, though no country has sovereignty over it.
+A traditional fishing ground used by several countries and close to major shipping lanes, the shoal lies about 220km (137 miles) off the coast of the Philippines and within its exclusive economic zone (EEZ).
+Under the United Nations Convention on the Law of the Sea (UNCLOS), an EEZ extends some 200 nautical miles (about 370km) from a country’s coast.

+The triangular grouping of reefs and rocks is nearly 900 kilometres (559 miles) from the island of Hainan, the nearest major Chinese land mass.

-China’s embassy in Manila said on Wednesday the atoll had always been China’s territory and urged the Philippines to cease infringements and provocations and not “challenge China’s resolve to defend our sovereignty”.
+China’s embassy in Manila claimed on Wednesday Scarborough Shoal had always been China’s territory and urged the Philippines to cease infringements and provocations and not “challenge China’s resolve to defend our sovereignty”.

 China claims almost the entire South China Sea, brushing off rival claims from other countries, including the Philippines, and an international ruling that its assertions have no legal basis.